EyeOfEnder-Ltd/TheMass/README.md

 - Player spawn - When ever a play logs into The Mass.
 They will join in the Hub.
 If they join another server.
 They will be teleported to the spawn.

+- Players Name Tag Colors ( Name above there heads ) - Changes the color of staff members names using TabAPI.

 - Disable Weather - Makes it so the weather on the server is always sun!

 - Disable Daychange - In some servers.

+- Gamemode Switching - Able to switch gamemodes faster and quicker.

+- Messaging - Able to message players.

                                   -=- -=-=- -=-=-=- Commands -=-=-=- -=-=- -=-